stoplightio/spectral/docs/guides/3-javascript.md

 const spectral = new Spectral();
 spectral.setRuleset({
-  // a ruleset has to be provided
+  // this will be our ruleset
   rules: {
     "no-empty-description": {
       given: "$..description",